jongyookim/IQA_BIECON_release/README.md

 ## Performance
-Tested on full set of LIVE IQA and TID2013 databases.
+BIECON was tested on the full-sets of LIVE IQA and TID2013 databases.
 During the experiment, we randomly divided the reference images into two subsets, 80% for training and 20% for testing.
 The correlation coefﬁcients were averaged after the procedure was repeated 10 times while dividing the training and testing sets randomly.

 |Database |SRCC   |PLCC   |
 |---------|:-----:|:-----:|